fanfare/disablegooglelens/CHROME.md

 ---

-Once installed, you may want to remove the unnecessary *Search image with Google Lens* context menu item.
+Once installed, you may want to remove the unnecessary "Search image with Google Lens" context menu item.
 Here's how you can do that:

 - go to the URL: `chrome://settings/searchEngines`
 - click the `Add` button